Bucks grow new antlers every year.

 Key deer are mostly solitary.
 When they do form a group, it is called a herd.
 They can swim, run, and jump well.
 They are gentle creatures, however, bucks can become aggressive with each other when they are in a rut.
 They are not afraid of humans and will approach them for food at times.
 Key deer are most active during the late evening, night, and early morning.

 Key deer live in a tropical climate in nearly all habitats.
 They most commonly inhabit pine rocklands, wetlands, and woodlands.
-Rocklands provide a source of freshwater for them and are therefore a big part of where they live.
-Key deer need to have access to freshwater.
+Rocklands provide a source of fresh water for them and are therefore a big part of where they live.
 In the dryer months, they will travel to places where there is more water available to them.
 They can swim from one island to another with ease.

 Predators & Threats